WebCuratorTool/webcurator/webcurator-docs/guides/system-administrator-guide.rst

 **once all agencies have been added to WCT**. *Note that if the script is re-run, it will clear out any existing template data.*

-3. The Postgres JDBC driver is included in the Github repository under /etc/ directory.

-   - The Postgres driver is called postgresql-8.1-404.jdbc3.jar
-   - The driver will need to be placed into the $TOMCAT_HOME/common/lib/ directory.
-   - Also required in the $TOMCAT_HOME/common/lib/ directory is the jta.jar

-*Notes: A password strategy should be defined for the system, and the usr_wct password should be changed in the scripts and application property files to conform to this strategy.
-To encourage this, the password in the supplied database creation script is set to 'password'.*
+3. A password strategy should be defined for the system, and the db_wct & usr_wct passwords should be changed in the scripts and application property files to conform to this strategy.
+To encourage this, the passwords in the supplied database creation script are set to 'password'.

-*The bootstrap user script creates a User with a name of 'bootstrap' and a password of 'password'.
+   The bootstrap user script creates a User with a name of 'bootstrap' and a password of 'password'.
 Use this account to login to the application once it is up and running.
 You can use the bootstrap account to create other users and agencies.
-Once you have setup valid users, it is best to disable the bootstrap user for security reasons.*
+Once you have setup valid users, it is best to disable the bootstrap user for security reasons.

 Setup using MySQL
 -----------------